List of Kare Kano characters

-This is a list of the main characters from the manga series Kare Kano and its anime adaptation.
+This is a list of the main characters from a manga series called Kare Kano and its anime adaptation.
 Kare Kano is a Japanese manga series written and illustrated by Masami Tsuda.
 It was serialized in LaLa from 1996 to 2005 and collected in 21 tankōbon volumes by Hakusensha.

 Miyazawa family

 Yukino Miyazawa

-Yukino Miyazawa (宮沢 雪野, Miyazawa Yukino), the female protagonist of the series, is 15 years old who is seemingly smart, attractive, athletic, and talented model student.
-Both her male and female peers express their admiration for her, often asking her for help and commenting about her model-like features and characteristics.
+Yukino Miyazawa (宮沢 雪野, Miyazawa Yukino), the female protagonist of the series, is a 15 year old who is a seemingly smart, attractive, athletic, and talented model student.
+Both her male and female peers express admiration for her, often asking her for help and commenting about her model-like features and characteristics.

-However, her "perfect" exterior is merely a façade to hide the fact that everything she does is done solely to receive praise from others, and that she acts slovenly at home.
+However, her "perfect" exterior is merely a façade to hide the fact that everything she does is done solely to receive praise from others, and that she acts in a slovenly manner at home.
 She is a self-professed "queen of vanity", having been that way ever since childhood when her parents would praise her for the slightest actions.
-Yukino once practiced playing her recorder all night and ended up almost vomiting blood due to the effort.
-She is described as the "anti-Girl Next Door" in an article by Newtype USA because of her perfection and deceitfulness.
-With so much praise, however, she never realized that she never had any real friends aside from her family and was considered by her peers as a semi-approachable "guest".
+Yukino once practiced playing her recorder all night and ended up almost vomiting blood due to overexertion.
+She is described as the "anti-Girl Next Door" in an article by Newtype USA because of her perfectionism and deceitfulness.
+With so much praise, however, she never realized her lack of real friends outside of her family and was considered by her peers as a semi-approachable "guest".
 Everything changes when Yukino meets Soichiro Arima, another model student, who beats her high school entrance exam score, and is even more popular and athletic than Yukino.
 Yukino is envious of her rival Soichiro and works hard to top his grades.
 When Soichiro confesses that he has a crush on her, she rejects him and laughs about it afterwards.
 But her observant sister Kano points out that Yukino's rivalry with him is born out of admiration.
 This revelation is useless, however, as Yukino accidentally lets her guard down and Soichiro discovers her real self.